awslabs/graphstorm/tools/README.md

 The script will create a new folder '`wholegraph`' under '`ogbn-mag240m-2p`' containing the WholeGraph input files and will trim the distDGL file `node_feat.dgl` in each partition and save a backup `node_feat.dgl.bak`.

-The features in those files can be loaded in memory via the WholeGraph API by mentioning the folder path and feature prefix (`<node_type>~<feat_name>`).
+The features in those files can be loaded in memory via the WholeGraph API by giving the folder path and feature prefix (`<node_type>~<feat_name>`).
-Below is an standalone example showing how to load the data:
+Below is an example showing how to load the data:
 ```python
 import json
 import os